civican/legisinfo/44-1/bills/C-49/bill_text.md

 The following principles apply in this Division:

-all Canadian corporations and individuals resident in Canada shall have a full and fair opportunity to participate on a competitive basis, including in the course of employment, in the supply of goods and services used in any work or activity related to an offshore renewable energy project; and
+all Canadian corporations and individuals resident in Canada shall have a full and fair opportunity to participate on a competitive basis, including in the course of employment, in the supply of goods and services used in any work or activity related to an offshore renewable energy project;

-importance shall be given to the development of measures that aim to increase the participation of under-represented groups, including in the course of employment, in the supply of goods and services used in any such work or activity.
+importance shall be given to the development of measures that aim to increase the participation of under-represented groups, including in the course of employment, in the supply of goods and services used in any such work or activity; and

-> **Explanatory Note**:
-> New.
+during the submerged land licence issuance process, importance shall be given to the consideration of effects on fishing activities.

 ### Section 148

 The headings before section 99 of the Act are replaced by the following:

-### Royalties **and Revenues**
+### Royalties and Revenues

-#### Reservation of Royalties **and Revenues**
+#### Reservation of Royalties and Revenues

-> **Explanatory Note**:
-> Existing text of the headings:
-> *Existing Text*:

 ### Section 149

 Subsection 99(7) of the Act is replaced by the following:

-**(7)** No provision of this Act or the Provincial Act or any regulation made **under the Provincial Act** shall apply so as to reserve to **His** Majesty a Crown share in any **petroleum-related** interest issued in respect of any portion of the offshore area.
+**(7)** No provision of this Act or the Provincial Act or any regulation made under the Provincial Act shall apply so as to reserve to His Majesty a Crown share in any petroleum-related interest issued in respect of any portion of the offshore area.

-> **Explanatory Note**:
-> Existing text of subsection 99(7):
-> *Existing Text*:
-> > No provision of this Act or the Provincial Act or any regulation made thereunder shall apply so as to reserve to Her Majesty a Crown share in any interest issued in respect of any portion of the offshore area.

 ### Section 150